 The biggest, most common time waster in the vacation rental industry is asking guests to remove all of the sheets from the bed before checkout.

 Why is this very widespread practice such a sin?
-Because leaving the sheets and other linens on the bed allows the cleaning company to easily inspect (and spot treat) the linens for stains at each turnover cleaning.
+Because leaving the sheets and other linens on the bed allows the to easily inspect (and spot treat) the linens for stains at each turnover cleaning.

 When the sheets are crumpled into a ball, this task is exceedingly more difficult.
 Stains get missed.
 And worse, without pre-wash spot-treatment, these stains can become permanent.
 So it’s off to the store for more linens.